 The Millgate Respite Service has proven successful over the year in providing a Short Break Service.
 There has been 1 user in residence since November 05.
 This has allowed other service users - currently only women due to the cultural requirements of the ladies already living there, to use the service for a minimal cost to themselves or the commissioners.
 To meet the cultural requirements of the service users and allow the service to be accessible to all, both Asian - Punjabi.
 Mirpuri and Urdu speaking workers, and English speaking workers have been employed and this is currently almost at a 50.50 ratio.
-Training including First Aid, Moving and Handling, and the Protection of Vulnerable Adults has taken place, which has been inclusive for all staff.
-The service is still used on a spot purchase basis, but discussions are continuing to change this to block bookings.
+Training including First Aid, Moving and Handling, and the Protection of Vulnerable Adults and Medication has taken place, which has been inclusive for all staff.

-Rainbows Café- The café continues to be the 'social hub' of the centre.
+Rainbows Cafe- The cafe continues to be the 'social hub' of the centre.
 It supports and allows for volunteers with disabilities to find meaningful employment.

-Sunsport - 2010 saw the sixth year of the excellent and innovative Sunsport Programme.
+Sunsport - 2011 saw the seventh year of the excellent and innovative Sunsport Programme.
 The aim is to provide a range of sports and physical activities to young people with disabilities aged between 14-19.
 The programme includes activities such as walking, climbing, dancing, basketball, Boccia, canoeing, trampolining and music.
 The programme also offers support with personal care.
 This enables young people to attend the programme for the full day without the presence of parents and carers.
 Forty participants receive over 35 hours of activities each bringing about completely new experiences, new friends and not forgetting the opportunity for parents and carers to have a break during the difficult period of summer holidays.
-Sunsport has been successfully extended to include an Eastersport, and Autumnsport sessions, and even more recently, Wintersport during the Christmas School holidays.
+Sunsport has been successfully extended to include an Eastersport, Autumnsport sessions, and Wintersport during the Christmas School holidays.
 These sessions are delivered in conjunction with Link4Life.

 Fundraising events- Various fundraising events have been organised some generating funds for activities within projects.
 Other charities such as Comic Relief, received funds raised by the Harry Smith Social Club, Sports Relief, Pink Day for cancer relief and fundraising for the British Heart Foundation.
 Events were also organised jointly by the Aashiyana Asian Carers Group and Muskaan, with support from the other projects.
-Fundraising commenced during the year to raise money for a new Millgate minibus.
+Fundraising continued throughout the year to raise money for a new Millgate minibus.